 Structure of a Direct Proof

 A direct proof is a type of proof that you are probably most familiar with.
-The basic structure of a direct proof is a single implication as follows: where P and Q are the hypothesis and conclusion, respectively.
+The basic structure of a direct proof is a single implication as follows: PQ where P and Q are the hypothesis and conclusion, respectively.
 For a direct proof, you want to assume P and through logic, prove that Q is also true.
 Starting with P, you form a series of implications that eventually ends up concluding that Q is true.
 Let’s walk through an example.

 Examples